 Documentation Requirements:

 Attachment #3 Amenities Certification – This Certification must be signed by a Representative of the Ownership Entity.

+7. Negative Points

+Total Points Possible: -10

+10 Points will be deducted from Applications for Applicants and the principal(s) thereof who receive an award of Housing Stability Program funds but never ultimately close on the loan for which they were awarded.
+If an award of funds is returned for circumstances outside of the Applicant’s control, negative points will not be assessed.
+Negative points will remain in effect for one year from the date of issue.

 Tie Breakers

+First, priority will be given to applications who have borrowed under the program and repaid their loan in its entirety within 18 months of loan closing.

+Second, priority will be given to applications who have borrowed under the program and repaid their loan in its entirety within 24 months of loan closing.

-First, priority will be given to applications for proposed Developments located in a Federally Declared Natural Disaster Area (that has been declared within the last 12 months of the date of application).
+Third, priority will be given to applications for proposed Developments located in a Federally Declared Natural Disaster Area (that has been declared within the last 12 months of the date of application).

-applications for proposed Developments located in a State Declared Disaster Area (that has been declared within the last 12 months of the date of application)
+Fourth, priority will be given to applications for proposed Developments located in a State Declared Disaster Area (that has been declared within the last 12 months of the date of application)

-Third, priority will be given to the Development with the lowest Total Development Cost (TDC) per bedroom.
+Fifth, priority will be given to the Development with the lowest Total Development Cost (TDC) per bedroom.